Glossary of Electricity Terms

 Controlled Load

-Controlled Loads refers to “off-peak” hot water systems, pool pumps, in-floor heating or other appliances that are connected to a dedicated circuit and metered separately to your general household usage.
+A Controlled Load is a separate electricity supply for appliances like electric hot water systems, pool pumps or underfloor heating.
+Controlled Loads are metered separately from the main circuit and are usually charged at a different rate from your general household electricity.
 Check your bill to see whether you have Controlled Load 1 or 2 or both.

 Demand Tariff